SixLabors/docs/articles/imagesharp.web/imageproviders.md

 # Image Providers

-ImageSharp.Web determines the the location of a source image to process via the registration and application of image providers.
+ImageSharp.Web determines the location of a source image to process via the registration and application of image providers.

 >[!NOTE]
 >It is possible to configure your own image provider by implementing and registering your own version of the @"SixLabors.ImageSharp.Web.Providers.IImageProvider" interface.